 An Iowa Last Will and Testament is a Legal document by which the people of Iowa may distribute their estate (personal belongings, real estate, bank accounts, money etc.) among their loved ones as per their wish.
 This document will be effective only after the death of the testator (the person who created the Will).

-Once you have downloaded this DIY Last Will and Testament template for New York;
+Once you have downloaded this DIY Last Will and Testament template for Iowa;

 - Fill it out and validate your will as per your state laws.